Rio De Janeiro, Brazil: Best Things To Do

 GO: Hippie Fair, Ipanema

-If you’re in town on Sunday, head a few block from the beach to General Osorio Square for a cool craft fair that began selling “hippie” head-shop stuff but has morphed into a decent venue for local crafts and art.
+If you’re in town on Sunday, head a few blocks from the beach to General Osorio Square for a cool craft fair that began selling “hippie” head-shop stuff but has morphed into a decent venue for local crafts and art.

 Sunset on Ipanema Beach Rio Brazil